Small permutation classes: Concluding Remarks

 \section{Concluding Remarks}

-{\bf Other objects.} Growth rates of hereditary properties of other types of combinatorial structure (i.e., permutation classes in our context) have received considerable attention recently.
-The case of ordered graphs, studied by Balogh, Bollob\'as, and Morris~\cite{balogh:hereditary-prop:a}, seems particularly similar to the permutation case.
-Note that while the sub-$2$ growth rates of permutation classes and of hereditary properties of ordered graphs are identical, this is not the case above $2$; there is a hereditary property of ordered graphs whose growth rate is the largest real root of $1+2x+x^2+x^3+x^4-x^5$, $\approx 2.03166$, while we have proved that this is not a growth rate of any permutation class.
-(Conversely, every growth rate of a permutation class is the growth rate of a hereditary property of ordered graphs, simply consider ordered versions of the graphs $G_\pi$ for permutations $\pi$ in the class.)
+{\bf Ordered graphs.} Growth rates of hereditary properties of other types of combinatorial structure (analogues of permutation classes) have received considerable attention recently.
+The case of ordered graphs, studied by Balogh, Bollob\'as, and Morris~\cite{balogh:hereditary-prop:ordgraphs}, bears a striking resemblance to the permutation case.
+Note that while the sub-$2$ growth rates of permutation classes and of hereditary properties of ordered graphs are identical, this is not the case above $2$; there is a hereditary property of ordered graphs whose growth rate is the largest real root of $1+2x+x^2+x^3+x^4-x^5$, approximately $2.03166$ (to see this, note that the definition of direct sum extends naturally to ordered graphs, and take the hereditary property of ordered graphs whose sum indecomposable graphs are shown in Figure~\ref{fig-ordered-graphs}), while we have proved that this is not a growth rate of any permutation class.
+Balogh, Bollob\'as, and Morris~\cite{balogh:hereditary-prop:ordgraphs} conjecture that this is the smallest growth rate above $2$ for ordered graphs.

+Conversely, every growth rate of a permutation class is the growth rate of a hereditary property of ordered graphs; simply consider ordered versions of the graphs $G_\pi$ for permutations $\pi$ in the class.

-\minisec{Growth rates beyond $\kappa$} Albert and Linton~\cite{albert:growing-at-a-pe:} have recently shown that there is a perfect uncountable set of growth rates of permutation classes between the unique positive root of $3+4x+2x^2+2x^3+x^4-x^5$, $\approx 2.47665$, and $3$, thereby disputing several conjectures of Balogh, Bollob\'as, and Morris~\cite{balogh:hereditary-prop:a}.
+\minisec{Growth rates beyond $\mathbf{\kappa}$} Balogh, Bollob\'as, and Morris~\cite{balogh:hereditary-prop:ordgraphs} had conjectured that the set of growth rates of ordered graphs (and thus also of permutation classes) has no accumulation points from above and contains only integers and irrational algebraic numbers.
+Albert and Linton~\cite{albert:growing-at-a-pe:} disproved these conjectures by showing that there is a perfect uncountable set (i.e., a set equal to its accumulation points) of growth rates of permutation classes between the unique positive root of $3+4x+2x^2+2x^3+x^4-x^5$, $\approx 2.47665$, and $3$.

-It remains to be seen if there is real number $\gamma$ such that the set of growth rates of permutation classes contains all real numbers at least $\gamma$.

-\minisec{Extensions} Many of our techniques could, with effort, be extended to deal with larger permutation classes.
-In particular, Theorem~\ref{small-classes-gridding}, which restricts the possible gridding matrices of small permutation classes, seems ripe for extension.
-Also, surely the $\W(\O_k)$ classes we use could be replaced, and the analysis involved in Theorem~\ref{small-growth-rates} could be extended as far as one's patience, although this would also require extending Proposition~\ref{contain-two-perm}.

-The major obstacle to extension is Theorem~\ref{gr-atomic-grid-irreducible}.
-Recall that the proof of this theorem relies on finding atomic, grid irreducible subclasses of a particular type inside the class of interest.
-The first difficulty with this approach is that if the class we begin with is not pwo then this process need not terminate.
-Even if that problem were resolved, one would have to deal with the fact that Propositions~\ref{pwo-atomic-gr} and \ref{pwo-grid-irreducible} hold only for pwo classes.
-For these reasons, it seems that our techniques cannot extend beyond $\kappa$ unless arbitrary permutation classes can be approximated by pwo permutation classes.